spryker/demoshop/README.md

 vagrant up
 ```
 __Troubleshooting:__
-* Should you experience system freezes on ubuntu when booting the vm, please try [VirtualBox 4.3.30 (64bit)] (http://download.virtualbox.org/virtualbox/4.3.30/virtualbox-4.3_4.3.30-101610~Ubuntu~raring_amd64.deb)
 * Should you run into an error when executing "mount -o 'vers=3,udp' 10.10.0.1:'/Users/.../vendor/spryker/saltstack' /srv/salt", try switching Sections "SaltStack masterless setup" and "add hosts to /etc/hosts" in your Vagrantfile.

 After about 20 minutes you can access the VM via: